Reading time 5 minutes 30 seconds

 The sorrows, hardships, disappointments, and pain suffered on earth will be of little importance when we receive the first glimpse of our heavenly home.

-I see my life as a journey, or time of preparation for a big event, the greatest adventure of my life.
+I see my earthly life's journey as a time of preparation for a big event, the most incredible adventure of my life.

 Although Jesus told us it would be a difficult journey, He also said we should continue and that someday we would hear these beautiful words: